Notes on BAM file semantics¶

 Iterating over a file-based BedTool that points to a BAM will call

-and yields lines which sent to IntervalIterator
+samtools view and yields lines which sent to IntervalIterator, which

-splits the lines and passes them to create_interval_from_list
+splits the lines and passes them to create_interval_from_list which in

 turn decides on the fly whether it’s gff, bed, or sam.